hpc/charliecloud/doc-src/faq.rst

 3. Colon.

 4. Main error message; here :code:`can't find image: foo`.
-This should be informative as to what went wrong, and if it's not, please file an issue because you may have found a usability bug.
-Note that in some cases you may encounter the default message :code:`error`; if this happens and you're not doing something very strange, that's also a usability bug.
+This should be informative as to what went wrong, and if it’s not, please file an issue, because you may have found a usability bug.
+Note that in some cases you may encounter the default message :code:`error`; if this happens and you’re not doing something very strange, that’s also a usability bug.

-5. Colon (but note that the main error itself can contain colons too), if the following item is present.
+5. Colon (but note that the main error itself can contain colons too), if and only if the next item is present.

-6. Operating system's description of the the value of :code:`errno`; here :code:`No such file or directory`.
+6. Operating system’s description of the the value of :code:`errno`; here :code:`No such file or directory`.
 Omitted if not applicable.

 7. Open parenthesis.